chriskrycho/lightning-rs/README.md

     - [ ] Support importing other generators.

         This really means, make sure the configuration can support the configuration patterns for popular generators.
-This is not so much a *formal support* issue (though being able to `lng create --from-jekyll` would be cool) as it is a *make sure this is well-covered by the implementation* issue.
+This is not so much a *formal support* issue (though being able to `lx create --from-jekyll` would be cool) as it is a *make sure this is well-covered by the implementation* issue.
 Other generators to cover, in order:

         - [ ] [Pelican][Pelican] – a must for the obvious reason that I want to be able to import my existing sites.